Sunshine Coast landscape

 Opportunities to learn about biodiversity and contribute to its preservation

 The Sunshine Coast in British Columbia is an 180 km stretch of rugged maritime landscape along the mainland's southwest coast, nestled between Howe Sound and Desolation Sound.
 This region includes or overlaps with the unceded territories of the Sḵwx̱wú7mesh, shíshálh, Tla'amin, Klahoose, and Homalco First Nations.
+The region supports rich biodiversity anchored by Coastal Western Hemlock and Coastal Douglas-fir forests.

-Paired with its extraordinary biodiversity, the Sunshine Coast has an unusual number of formal and informal non-profit organizations whose mission is to conserve, enhance, and steward biodiversity.
+Paired with its extraordinary biodiversity, the Sunshine Coast has an unusual number of non-profit organizations whose mission is to conserve, enhance, and steward biodiversity.
 These organizations are often involved in biomonitoring programs and in education about biodiversity on the coast.
+The primary purpose of this website is to introduce and celebrate those non-profit organizations that offer opportunities for community members to become involved in biomonitoring as volunteers, and to take advantage of their educational opportunities.
+The site serves as a hub to access these opportunities.

-The primary purpose of this document is to introduce those non-profit organizations that offer opportunities for community members to become involved in biomonitoring as volunteers or to take advantage of the educational opportunities they provide.
 Here we focus on opportunities within the Sunshine Coast Regional District, extending from Langdale to Egmont.
-Following the introduction of opportunities for volunteering and education in biodiversity, the next section describes in more detail the sampling regimes used by each organization in their biomonitoring programs and the sites used for their data storage.
-The aims here are to allow different organizations to learn from one another about current practices across the coast, and perhaps improve them with input from experts in the field, and to provide quick access by researchers and community members to the data collected.
+In each organization's page there are buttons linking to pages that describe in some detail the sampling regimes used by each organization in their biomonitoring programs and the sites where their data is deposited.
+The aims of these to sections are to allow different organizations to learn from one another about current practices across the Coast, and perhaps improve them with input from experts in the field, and to provide quick access by researchers and community members to the data collected.

-BlueAct Society Hotel Lake Advisory Association The Loon Foundation Pender Harbour Wildlife Society Sargeant Bay Society Sunshine Coast Bear Alliance Sunshine Coast Conservation Association Sunshine Coast Friends of Forage Fish Sunshine Coast Natural History Society Sunshine Coast Salmonid Enhancement Society Sunshine Coast Streamkeepers Society Sunshine Coast Wildlife Project
+BlueAct Marine Society Hotel Lake Advisory Association The Loon Foundation Pender Harbour Wildlife Society Sargeant Bay Society Sunshine Coast Bear Alliance Sunshine Coast Conservation Association Sunshine Coast Friends of Forage Fish Sunshine Coast Natural History Society Sunshine Coast Salmonid Enhancement Society Sunshine Coast Streamkeepers Society Sunshine Coast Wildlife Project

 Data and Methods

-Biomonitoring programs typically deposit data collected as part of the program in a data repository.
 A data repository acts as a secure, curated and organized hub where researchers, or those otherwise engaged in biomonitoring, can store, manage, and share massive collections of data.
 Its primary goal is to ensure that valuable information isn't lost, but is kept "FAIR" (Findable, Accessible, Interoperable, and Reusable) so it can be consulted by interested parties and accessed by future researchers.
 By providing a structured and citable home for information, data repositories transform isolated data sets into a permanent, searchable resource for long-term and collaborative research and monitoring.